A Tale of Two Hungarians: Tridiagonalizing Random Matrices: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Pawel Caputa for many discussions about spread complexity and the Lanczos approach, and to Julian Sonner for conversations about quantum chaos.
+We are grateful to Pawel Caputa for many discussions about spread complexity and the Lanczos approach, to Julian Sonner for conversations about quantum chaos, to Nicholas Witte for sharing his work on the thermodynamic limit of the Lanczos method, and to Roman Geiko for useful correspondence on properties of Toeplitz matrices.
 This work is supported by a DOE through DE-SC0013528, QuantISED grant DE-SC0020360, and the Simons Foundation It From Qubit collaboration (385592).
 VB thanks the Galileo Galileo Institute where he was a Simons Visiting Scientist, and the Aspen Center for Physics (supported by NSF grant PHY-1607611), for hospitality as this work was completed.